Alvarez-Bermudez/Marketplace-Threadly/README.md

 ```

 ## Design
 Open the folder "design-Lunacy".
 This folder contains the design file.
-Open it with Lunacy app
+Open with Lunacy app

 ## Screenshots
 ![Screenshot 1](screenshots/admin-brands.png)